“Never Say I Can’t”

 From Starting Over to Starting Up

-While working at the monastery, Daria began to sew for the monks – a job she particularly enjoyed – and eventually bought her own small sewing machine in order to expand and continue her work at home.
+While working at the monastery, Daria began to sew for the monks – a job she particularly enjoyed – and eventually bought her own small sewing machine to expand and continue her work at home.
 As her demand and clientele grew beyond the monastery, the small motor on her sewing machine limited her productivity.
 Even while Daria balanced her work with her household responsibilities, the machine simply couldn’t keep up with her unstoppable drive.

 Unwilling to settle while she knew she could do more, she invested in a new sewing machine with a larger motor.
 Daria believed in the potential of her burgeoning business, and with the arrival of her new machine, she left her work at the monastery to devote herself to running a clothing business from her home full time.